It’s Business Continuity Awareness Week – Why Communication is Vital during a Cyberattack

-- What threats could impact your organisation?
+- What threats could impact your organization?

-Companies should understand the type of threat the organisation could experience and the impact it could have.
+Companies should understand the type of threat the organization could experience and the impact it could have.
 For example, it could result in loss of services or data.
 The solution will differ depending on the threat.

 - Do you have a response plan?

 Cyber-attacks often happen out of office hours.
 An IT incident response plan must be in place to combat an attack even if it happens at 5am.
 An efficient response plan will include methods of communication for specific stakeholders.

 - Who needs to be included in an IT incident response plan?